aaronjanse/asciidots/readme.md

 ```

 `?` is input from the console.
 It prompts the user for a value, and pauses until a value is entered in.
 It only runs after a `#` or `@` symbol<br>
+If preceded by an `a`, it returns the ascii code for the next char in stdin, returning -1 upon EOF.

 ```